maciekd777/Calculation-of-Gravitational-Acceleration-Using-Simple-Pendulum-Experiment/README.md

-# Calculation of Gravitational Acceleration Using Simple Pendulum Experiment
+# Calculation of Gravitational Acceleration

 If you've had physics laboratory classes at some point as a student, there is a big chance that you've come across this experiment.
 Basically, it is about calculation of gravitational acceleration $g$ using an equation for period $T$ of mathematical pendulum: